nion-software/nionswift/docs/user_interface.rst

 Data Panel
 ==========
-The Data panel provides a list of all the data items in a given collection.
+The Data panel provides a list of the data items in a given collection.

 .. image:: graphics/data_panel.png
     :width: 333